Primordial black holes and smooth coarse-graining in excursion set theory

 From the probabilities discussed in Section~\ref{subsec:probs}, which are shown in Figure~\ref{fig:mf_hfil_a}, the mass function can be obtained also numerically.
 Figure~\ref{fig:mf_hfil_b} shows the derivatives of $P_{1} (\tau)$ and $P_{2} (\tau)$, as well as the sum $\dd P (\tau) / \dd \tau$.
 The parameters are again fixed for illustrative purposes, on which the following consequences do not depend.
 Several implications can be derived from those figures.

 First of all, as was already pointed out for $\widetilde{\mathrm{W}} (z) = \Theta (1 - z)$ in Ref.~\cite{Kushwaha:2025zpz}, not only $P_{1}$ but also $P_{2}$ must be accounted for to ensure the positivity of the mass function of PBHs.
 In addition to this, it can be confirmed that the necessity of both the probabilities is the case also when a smooth window function, in our study the Gaussian window function, is used.
-It is a direct consequence of the non-monotonic behaviour of the trajectory observed in Figure~\ref{fig:rw_hfil_traj}, which originates from the localised nature of the power spectrum, in addition to the evaluation at horizon crossing peculiar to PBHs, that give rise to the coloured noises.
-For the case with smooth window function, this nature is prominent only in the tail part as can be observed in the right panel in Figure~\ref{fig:mf_hfil_b}.
+It is a direct consequence of the structured behaviour of the trajectory observed in Figure~\ref{fig:rw_hfil_traj}, which originates from the localised nature of the power spectrum, in addition to the evaluation at horizon crossing peculiar to PBHs, that give rise to the coloured noises.
+For the case with smooth window function, this nature is prominent only in the tail part, where the derivatives of the two probabilities compensate each other, as can be observed in the right panel in Figure~\ref{fig:mf_hfil_b}.